cafemesa/NoeticFocalInstaller/README.md

-# Turtlebot 2 on Ubuntu 20.04 and WSL
+# ROS Noetic Installer for Ubuntu 20.04 and WSL with compatibility for Turtlebot 2

 ## 1. Install Ubuntu 20.04